JudeTejada/JudeTejada/README.md

 ### Hey, I'm Jude 👋

-- 🔭I'm Open for remote jobs
+- 🔭  I'm Open for remote jobs
-- 👨🏻‍💻I'm currently learning React Native
+- 👨🏻‍💻 I'm currently learning React Native
-- 💬Ask me about anything about the web
+- 💬 Ask me about anything about the web
-- ✉️How to reach me: @JudeTejada2 on Twitter
+- ✉️ How to reach me: @JudeTejada2 on Twitter
 - Fun fact: My favorite color is 💙

 My Go to Technologies: